okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/concepts/data-binding.md

 <img src="images/svg-structure-compared.png" class="naked">

 In the image above, you can see the same Map design with different SVG structures.
-The "Sphere-Sector" has a flat structure, while the "Sphere-Sector-Grouped" has a hierarchical structure of "Sector" and "Category".
-"Sphere-Sector-Grouped" has the correct structure to automatically bind the areas to the data points when the hierarchy is expanded and the ***Aggregate on Expand*** option is disabled.
+The `Sphere-Sector` (left) has a flat structure, while the `Sphere-Sector-Grouped`(right) has a hierarchical structure of "Sector" and "Category". `Sphere-Sector-Grouped` has the correct structure to automatically bind the areas to the data points when the hierarchy is expanded and the ***Aggregate on Expand*** option is disabled.

 <video src="images/auto-binding-on-hierarchy.mp4" autoplay loop muted></video>